Writing Playwright Tests for Sefaria

 Note: GitHub only allows maintainers or collaborators with write access to assign issues.

-If you're not yet a collaborator, you won’t be able to assign yourself.
-Instead, add a comment on the issue that you would like to write a test for.
+If you're not a collaborator yet, you won’t be able to assign yourself.
+Instead, add a comment on the issue that you would like to write a test for and wait for the assignment to be approved.

 Once you're assigned, you can: